t4d-classes/bootcamp_05112020/demo-app/exercises/exercise-8.md

 2. Create a new component named Car Table.
 Move the table of cars to the new component.
 Utilize the Car Table component within Car Tool.

 3. Create a new component named Car View Row.
 The Car View Row displays ONE row of car data.
-Utilize the Car View Row component in Car Table.
+Utilize the Car View Row component in Car Table to display the car data rows.

 4. Add a new column to the Car Table.
 The column should have a header labeled "Actions".